nahian91/Awesome-Widgets-for-Elementor/readme.txt

   Enhance your Elementor with the Number Box widget for stylish and customizable content boxes.

 * **[Post List Widget](https://devnahian.com/awesome-widgets/demo-awesome-post-list/)**
-  Display blog posts or content in an organized list format with the Post List widget.
+  Display post posts or content in an organized list format with the Post List widget.

 * **[Price Widget](https://devnahian.com/awesome-widgets/demo-awesome-price/)**
   Showcase pricing information in a clear, user-friendly layout with the Price widget.